scottlurowist/Tic-Tac-Toe/README.md

 This application is a simple, single-player version of Tic Tac Toe.
 The player always starts as the "X" player and then is the "O" player.
-This alernation takes place until either one player wins or both players tie.
+This alernation takes place until either one "player" wins or both players tie.

-If a user is new to the application, they can create an account.
+If a user is new to the application, the user can create an account.
 From there the user may signin to the app.
 They may change their password, play a game, view the number of games played, and of course exit the app.

 Whether a player wins, loses, or ties, there will be a visual representation of the winning, losing, or tied state.
+The winning row(s) will be highlights, or in the case of a tie, all the cells will be highlighted with the same color.

 ***